turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 capture a real auth_hash in development, investigate its structure, and determine which keys and values you need to provide.

+### Step 15 - Putting the Full Test Together

-Now that we have a method for configuring OmniAuth with test data, let's invoke that in our test's setup method.
+Now that we have a method for configuring OmniAuth with test data, let's invoke that in our test's `setup` method.
 Here's the whole test file that we have up to now:

 ```
 require "test_helper"